git-token/documentation/evaluating_projects_with_gittoken.md

 - When a great team meets a lousy market, market wins.
 - When a lousy team meets a great market, market wins.
 - When a great team meets a great market, something special happens.

+In short what Andy was trying to get at is that neither a good team or a 'good' product will fix having no market for what you're offering.
+Listening to customers and letting the market's needs drive your product is critical, and organizations that have opted not to get feedback from the market are setting themselves up for failure.

 ### Crypto-Specific Considerations